pdsanch1/hw3_ios/README.md

 - [X ] Table rows for search results should be dynamic height according to the content height.
 (3pt)
 - [ X] Custom cells should have the proper Auto Layout constraints. (+5pt)
-- [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). (+2pt)
+- [ X] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). (+2pt)

 The following **stretch** features are implemented: